-Three Teachers Talk is pleased to feature the following contributing writers for the 2018-19 school year.
+Three Teachers Talk is pleased to feature the following contributing writers.
 If you are interested in submitting a guest post or contributing regularly, please send an email to email@example.com.

 College Prep Senior English Teacher, AP Language and Composition Teacher, Curriculum Leader, Mentor